tdelgran/tdelgran/README.md

 # Hi there 👋

-- 🌱 I’m currently learning at 42 school
+- 🌱 I'm currently studying at Le Wagon, specializing in data analysis
-- 💬 Learning C
+- 💬 Learning Python, SQL

  ### LANGUAGES AND TOOLS: